yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web application providing various tools and utilities, with a focus on user interaction, authentication, and AI-powered summarization.
-It includes a frontend interface with multiple dedicated pages for different functionalities like a timer, an "about" section, a history log, and a summarization tool.
-On the backend, it exposes API endpoints for basic connectivity and user login, suggesting a user authentication system is in place.
-The presence of `gemini.js` strongly indicates integration with the Google Gemini AI service, likely for the summarization feature, making it an intelligent web utility.
+This project appears to be a client-side web application with a supporting backend server.
+It provides a user interface for various utilities, including information pages (`about.html`, `history.html`), a timer/alarm feature (`timer.html`, `alarm.mp3`), and potentially an AI-powered summarization tool (`summarize.html`, `gemini.js`).
+The backend, implemented in `index.js`, handles core functionalities such as user login and basic server interaction.
+The combination of HTML, CSS, and client-side JavaScript indicates a dynamic frontend, while the Node.js `index.js` provides necessary server-side logic and API endpoints.

 ---